mm-khalil1/Evaluate_Medical_Video_Credibility_Using_LLMs/README.md

-# LLM Evaluations of Medical Videos
+# LLM Evaluation of Medical Videos

 This folder contains code and scripts for using large language models (LLMs) in evluating the credibility of YouTube medical videos.
 Evaluation is done on the transcripts of the videos, which can be generated using [this script](https://github.com/mm-khalil1/YouTube_Transcript_Generator).